BramDeCneudt/JavaVersionManagerForWindows/README.md

 OpenJDK 64-Bit Server VM AdoptOpenJDK (build 11.0.6+10, mixed mode)
 ```

-* `java-select-version -Number 2` if you want to use zulu 14
+* `Select-JavaVersion -Number 2` if you want to use zulu 14

 ```powershell
 openjdk version "14" 2020-03-17